 I loved this film so much and it will be going to the top of my favorite Christmas movies list.
 In fact, no sooner did we finish watching this than we decided we will be giving it another viewing very soon even though the DVR is full with other unwatched Christmas movies.
 I will also be checking Lifetime for other holiday offerings.

-This movie will be airing again on Monday evening, December 19 with two chances to watch at 7PM and 11PM.
+This movie is a great addition to the television holiday lineup.
 I urge you to give it a chance.
 I think you will fall in love too.